colin-williams/CrosswordSolver/README.md

-## A Crossword Solver written in Scala as part of a programming exercise in leiu of a job interview. ##
+## A Crossword Solver written in Scala ##

+As part of a programming exercise in leiu of a job interview.
 The problem description for the solver.
 Note that we are allowed to visit the same position multiple times unlike a regular crossword.
 Also we can move in any of 9 positions at anytime.
 However the program could be easily modified to accomidate different behaviors.

 Given a matrix similar to the one below I want you to find all possible words.
 You can assume you have a dictionary of known words to validate your words against.
 Once you pick a starting letter you can either loop on the same letter or any letter adjacent to it.